 Many patients are very apprehensive about bunion surgery.
 They have heard horror stories of severe pain and bad outcomes.
 These are usually not true.
 Bunion surgery is actually quite successful, in the right patient, done by the right doctor.
 Most patients have a lot of questions about whether they should have surgery and what to expect during and after surgery.
 This article is an attempt to dispel old wive's tales and help you to make a more informed decision about bunion surgery.
 It is important to remember that every patient is different and this information is just to help you prepare to discuss your surgery with your doctor.

 Who should do your surgery?
 Podiatrist versus orthopedic surgeon?
-A board-certified podiatric foot and ankle surgeon usually has much more experience in bunion surgery than the average orthopedic surgeon.
-Make sure your surgeon, no matter what their credentials (MD, DO, DPM), has passed their board certification and has experience in your type of surgery.
+A podiatric foot and ankle surgeon usually has much more experience in bunion surgery than the average orthopedic surgeon.
+Make sure your surgeon, no matter what their credentials (MD, DO, DPM) and has plenty of experience in your type of surgery.

 Who should consider bunion surgery?
 If your foot hurts every day, in every pair of shoes, and you have failed conservative treatment which should include: wider shoes, anti-inflammatories, padding, orthotics, and possibly steroid injection; you are a candidate for bunion surgery.